ragarwa7/zookeeper-ragarwa7/README.md

 # zookeeper-ragarwa7
 Zookeeper HW1 - Data Intensive Computing

-## Steps to execute using pre-compiled jar files:
+## Execution steps using pre-compiled jar files:
     a.
 Download player.jar & watcher.jar
     b.
 In command window, navigate to the directory where the jars are downloaded.
     c.
 Start Watcher following below syntax: